emu479p01/emu-framework-docs/admin/database-storage.md

 Plan capacity for the SQLite business and Designer databases.

+## Audience

+Deployment operators and database administrators.

+## Prerequisites

+Host access to Docker or the Windows installation and a verified backup before storage changes.

 SQLite files grow automatically as records and indexes are added.
 There is no database-size setting to increase.
 Available space is controlled by the Windows disk or by the disk/VM that stores Docker volumes.

 ## Check Docker usage